happner/happner-2/docs/migration-plan.md

 ## directed _responses
 This security setting gives us the ability to ensure responses to methods or published only to the origin of the method caller

-Directed responses must not be switched on if any happner clients older than 1.29.0 are connecting to the mesh,  without this setting, these connections are still prevented using an [injected layer]()
+#####NB NB Directed responses must not be switched on if any happner clients older than 1.29.0 are connecting to the mesh,  without this setting, these connections are still prevented using an [injected layer](https://github.com/happner/happner-2/blob/master/lib/system/happn.js#L222)